 The good news is that gallbladder problems can be helped and often completely resolved.
 There is no need to panic and rush into surgery for gallbladder disease unless you are in severe acute pain or your doctor suspects that you have gallbladder cancer.
 According to a study published in The British Journal of General Practice, it was found that “having the gallbladder surgically removed (cholecystectomy) does not always relieve upper abdominal pain even in those with proven gallstones.
 After cholecystectomy, one-third of the patients saw their doctor again with the same pain they had suffered prior to the surgery.
 What a disappointing result for these patients.
 After 12 months most of the patients who had a cholecystectomy were pain-free, but so were 63% of the patients who had kept their gallstones.”

 We like this Gallbladder Flush from Dr. Hulda Clark's website:

-On the morning of the flush, eat a no-fat breakfast and lunch such as cooked cereal, fruit, fruit juice, bread and preserves or honey (no butter or milk).
+On the morning of the flush, eat a no-fat breakfast and lunch such as cooked cereal, fruit, fruit juice, bread, and preserves or honey (no butter or milk).
 This allows the bile to build up and develop pressure in the liver.
 Higher pressure pushes out more stones.
 Limit the amount you eat to the minimum you can get by on.
 You will get more stones.
-The earlier you stop eating the better, and your results will be, too.
+The earlier you stop eating, the better your results should be.
 In fact, stopping fat and protein the night before gets even better results.

 2:00 PM.
 Do not eat or drink after 2 o'clock.
 If you break this rule, you could feel quite ill later.
 Get your Epsom salts ready.
 Mix 4 tablespoons in 3 cups of water and pour this into a jar.
 This makes four servings, ¾ cup each.
 Set the jar in the refrigerator to get ice cold (this is for convenience and taste only).